Elections in Sweden

 After the 2022 elections, there were 188 men and 161 women in the Swedish parliament.

-Incidentally, this reflects the gender balance among voters: an almost equal proportion of men and women went to the polls.
+Incidentally, this reflected the gender balance among voters: an almost equal proportion of men and women went to the polls.

 Media in Sweden are sometimes referred to as the ‘third power’.
 The government and the parliament are the first two powers, and it is seen as the role of media to scrutinise the first two.